 Because you’re just starting out, you need to build up some experience.

-Turns out, you can make pretty good money as a transcriptionist.
+If you’re really good at transcribing, you can make pretty good money.
 But there’s more to doing transcription than fast typing and careful listening skills.
-You can do all the practice tests in the world and work for all the “popular”online transcription companies, but without knowing all the little details that save you time and energy, you won’t get beyond the beginner transcription jobs.
+You can do all the practice tests in the world and work for all the “popular” online transcription companies, but without knowing all the little details that save you time and energy, you won’t get beyond the beginner transcription jobs.

 Which brings me to this…